gregwhitaker/nats-pubsub-example/README.md

 The NATS pubsub model is "At-Most-Once-Delivery".
 If a subscriber is not listening on the subject (no subject match), or is not active when the message is sent, the message is not received.

+More information can be found in the [NATS Documentation](https://nats.io/documentation/concepts/nats-pub-sub/).

 #### Running the PubSub Client
-You can start the PubSub client using the following command:
+You can start the [PubSub Client](pubsub-client/README.md) using the following command:

     $ ./gradlew :pubsub-client:run

 #### Running the PubSub Service
-You can start the PubSub service using the following command:
+You can start the [PubSub Service](pubsub-service/README.md) using the following command:

     $ ./gradlew :pubsub-service:run

-More information can be found in the [NATS Documentation](https://nats.io/documentation/concepts/nats-pub-sub/).

 ### Streaming